An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Allergic reactions (most commonly with medications derived from penicillin or sulfa).
-These reactions can range from mild skin rashes to rare but severe -- even life-threatening -- anaphylactic shock.
+These reactions can range from mild skin rashes to rare but severe -- even life threatening -- anaphylactic shock.

 - Infection with Clostridium difficile, the bacteria responsible for causing severe diarrhea, inflammation of the colon (colitis), and abdominal pain.
 This condition can be fatal.

 - Interactions with certain drugs, including some over-the-counter (OTC) medications and supplements.
-Patients should inform their doctors of all medications and OTC preparations they are taking, as well as any drug allergies they might have.
+People should inform their doctors of all medications and OTC preparations they are taking, as well as any drug allergies they might have.

 - Stomach problems (most common side effect).